 polywog: bootstrapped basis regression with oracle model selection (with Curtis Signorino). http://cran.r-project.org/web/packages/polywog/index.html

-Reviewer for: Conflict Management and Peace Science, International Interactions, International Organization, Journal of Peace Research, Journal of Politics, Public Choice, Social Choice and Welfare, World Politics
+Reviewer for American Journal of Political Science, American Political Science Review, Communications in Statistics—Simulation and Computation, Conflict Management and Peace Science, International Interactions, International Organization, International Studies Quarterly, Japanese Journal of Political Science, Journal of Economic Surveys, Journal of Peace Research, Journal of Politics, Public Choice, Quarterly Journal of Political Science, Social Choice and Welfare, World Politics.

 Available on request.